acompagno/AC-Photography-Application/README.md

  - The main page contains two main elements: a Featured Images Section and a two sepearate gallery sections.
        - The Featured Images secition displays 5 images specified in the JSON data.
        - In my case I have two separate sections for photo galleries so this allows the use to choose which section they want to view.
- - NOTE!
-The red bar at the bottom of the view is used as a placeholder for ads

 ![screenshot](http://andrecphoto.weebly.com/uploads/6/5/5/1/6551078/8116513_orig.png)